-4.4 Working With Types
+4.5 Working With Types

 Many subroutines cannot meaningfully work with arbitrary parameters, but require that the parameters support certain methods or have other properties.
-In these cases, it makes sense to restrict the types of parameters, such that attempts to pass incorrect values as arguments will cause Perl to raise an error at the time of calling the subroutine.
+In these cases, it makes sense to restrict the types of parameters, such that attempts to pass incorrect values as arguments will cause Perl to raise an error at the time of calling the subroutine, or even at the compile time, if the compiler is smart enough to catch that3.

-4.4.1 Basic Types
+4.5.1 Basic Types